 As noted earlier, Singapore Airlines Krisflyer has a ton of transfer partners.
 Currently, you can transfer points from American Express Membership Rewards, Chase Ultimate Rewards, Citi ThankYou Rewards, and Marriott Bonvoy at various transfer ratios.

 Southwest Rapid Rewards prices award tickets based on the cash cost ticket.
 In short, this means that more expensive flights cost more points than cheap flights (and vice versa).

 It operates daily nonstop service from LAS to various Los Angeles area airports:

 - Southwest has service from 5 different Los Angeles area airports: Burbank (BUR), Long Beach (LGB), Los Angeles (LAX), Orange County (SNA), and Ontario (ONT) airports.

-In August 2019, we valued Southwest Rapid Rewards points at 1.4 cents per point, but you may get slightly more or less value depending on your route and travel date.
+We value Southwest Rapid Rewards points at ~1.3 cents per point, but you may get slightly more or less value depending on your route and travel date.
 Run searches on the airline’s website to find the best deal for your travel dates.

 However, we generally do not recommend transferring in miles to this program to book award tickets — especially if you have a Chase Ultimate Rewards card.
 We’ll take a look at why this is when we discuss the Chase Travel Portal later in the article.